-The Spadoni College of Education offers opportunities for add-on coursework.
+The Spadoni College of Education offers opportunities for add-on undergraduate and graduate coursework.

 Licensed teachers and undergraduate teacher candidates in other program areas can earn additional licensure in Specific Learning Disabilities, Emotional Disabilities, Intellectual Disabilities, or Severe Disabilities.
 Licensed teachers complete designated graduate special education coursework as a non-degree graduate student.
 Undergraduate teacher candidates with excellent academic records who have senior status may be eligible to complete a maximum of 12 graduate credits prior to completing an undergraduate degree via CCU’s Transitional Studies opportunity.

 The Online Teaching and Training graduate certificate program provides opportunities for educators and trainers to develop advanced competencies in designing, delivering and managing effective instruction for online learning environments.
 Teaching certification is not required for admission.
 South Carolina certified teachers who complete the certificate program as directed by their advisers may be eligible to apply for add-on endorsements from the State Department of Education.